Strategic Liquidity Provision in Uniswap v3: Introduction

-In this way, Uniswap v3 supports a diversity of strategies in regard to the allocation of liquidity.
-Each liquidity provider is presented with a trade off between choosing large positions that cover many possible prices, but earn less fees than smaller, more concentrated positions that are also more risky.
-Additionally, there is a cost of reallocating liquidity, because liquidity allocations are transactions that must be included in a block and thus incur gas fees.
-This cost must be factored into a liquidity provider's strategy.
+In {\em Uniswap v2}, token pairs can be swapped for each other using {\em liquidity pools}, which contain quantities of each of the pair of tokens (say, token $A$ and token $B$). {\em Uniswap v3}, which launched on Ethereum on May 3, 2021, introduced \textit{concentrated liquidity} \cite{adams2021uniswap}, where an LP can provide liquidity to each of any number of price intervals, these called {\em positions}.

-The contributions of this paper are as follows: \begin{enumerate} \item[(1)] formalizing the strategic liquidity provision problem and a family of liquidity provision strategies which we call ``reset liquidity provision strategies'' (reset-LP strategies), \item[(2)] presenting three classes of reset-LP strategies for liquidity providers, which we call \textit{uniform}, \textit{proportional}, and \textit{optimal}, \item[(3)] analytically calculating the expected utility of a reset-LP strategy, \item[(4)] solving for the optimal reset-LP strategy based on price-change statistics created from historical Ethereum price data, \item[(5)] demonstrating that proportional allocations are optimal for risk-seeking providers and uniform allocations are optimal for risk-averse providers, and \item[(6)] back-testing an optimal reset-LP strategy to demonstrate that under suitable conditions, a strategic provider will earn 200x more return on investment than through following a v2 strategy. \end{enumerate}
+As a result, Uniswap v3 supports a diversity of LP strategies in regard to the allocation of liquidity, as an LP can mint multiple positions, each on a different interval.
+Each LP is presented with a tradeoff between choosing large positions that cover many possible prices but earn less fees and smaller more concentrated positions that are more risky (since they cover fewer prices).
+Additionally, an LP can reallocate its liquidity as prices change, but this comes at two costs.
+First, an LP may need to trade between assets to mint new liquidity positions in a reallocation, potentially suffering losses from slippage in such trades.
+Second, since liquidity allocations are transactions that must be written as updates to the contract and included in a block, they also incur gas fees.
+Both of these costs must be incorporated in more complex LP strategies that make use of liquidity reallocation.